Advanced Jitter Analysis

 Whether the mask test is run continuously, such as over the weekend, or for a specified number of acquisitions, all mask hits are accumulated.
 The hits are shown as white pixels in the gray mask areas, and are displayed in the results badge.
 At the end of the test, the total number of hits is compared to the user-selectable threshold and the test is clearly marked as Pass or Fail.

 When mask hits occur in the eye diagram plot, the corresponding points in the time-domain waveform are marked with a purple triangle search mark.
 When acquisitions are stopped, you can use the navigation arrows in the results badge to search in the current acquisition for the locations that caused the mask violations.
+If mask hits are excessive on long duration acquisition, an Eye Mask Autofit function can be enabled to automatically adjust the position of the Eye Mask while retaining the size and shape of the mask relative to the waveform.
+This can dramatically speed up analysis of timing and amplitude errors that undermine serial signal performance.

 For further analysis and documentation, after a mask test has completed, you can also export the plot display, the eye diagram data, and the mask hits results to your computer.